 As home life continues to evolve, the domain that stereotypically was assigned to women is becoming a shared space.
 More people are working towards a sustainable and equitable approach to family.
 Powerful women are sharing inspiring stories of being a working parent, such as Susan Wojcicki, CEO of 23andMe and former CEO of YouTube, who has five kids and a successful career.
 With more attention, support, and conversation about family life, there’s an avenue for women to represent their ideas and challenges in this space in a realistic and modern way.

 Images via the CircleAround by Girl Scouts Collection.

 Look for visuals of women gathering and friendships.

 While building a career out of passion and happiness is on the mind of many women around the globe, so is giving back and providing support to underprivileged and underrepresented communities.
 We see more and more women giving back to their communities through service, whether integrating non-profits into their business plans or small business owners laying down roots for their own community’s development.

-Seeking ways to give back, connect, and empower, more women are forging relationships and communities online and via social media platforms that allow them to collaborate with like-minded peers around the world.
-With a focus on uplifting and empowering one another rather than competing, these groups — both formal and informal — are changing the narrative on female friendship.
+Seeking ways to give back, connect, and empower, more women are forging relationships and communities online and via social media platforms, allowing them to collaborate with like-minded peers around the world.
+With a focus on uplifting and empowering one another rather than competing, these groups—both formal and informal—are changing the narrative on female friendship.
 These values also invite more understanding between women from different backgrounds, creating a safe space for women to learn about and work on intersectional feminism.
-This intersectionality brings visibility to underrepresented communities, such as women of color and women who have immigrated.
+This intersectionality brings visibility to underrepresented communities, such as women of color, women in the LGBTQA+ community, and women who have immigrated.